Drive to Nova Scotia

 - Tidnish is the first Nova Scotian community you enter after you cross the Confederation Bridge/PEI via New Brunswick’s Route 16.

-- Caribou, Pictou County is the Northumberland ferry terminal location where ferries travel daily between May 1 and mid-December from Wood Islands, Prince Edward Island.
+- Caribou, Pictou County is the location of the Northumberland Ferries' terminal where ferries travel daily between May 1 and mid-December to and from Wood Islands, Prince Edward Island.
 Highway 106 leads from the ferry terminal to the Pictou Rotary and the Northumberland Shore.

 - North Sydney is the ferry terminal location for the ferry service traveling from Port-aux-Basques and Argentia, Newfoundland & Labrador.
 North Sydney is at the eastern end of Trans Canada Highway 105.